kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 * If new desired resources don't fit, Kubelet rejects the resize, and no further action is taken.
   - Kubelet retries the Pod resize at a later time.

+If multiple Pods need resizing, they are handled sequentially in the order in which Pod additions and updates arrive at Kubelet.

 Scheduler may, in parallel, assign a new Pod to the Node because it uses cached Pods to compute Node allocable values.
 If this race condition occurs, Kubelet